gabrielfalcao/lettuce/docs/reference/terrain.rst

 @before.each_feature
 ^^^^^^^^^^^^^^^^^^^^

-this hook is ran before lettuce run each feature
+This hook is ran before lettuce run each feature

-the decorated function takes a :ref:`feature-class` as parameter, so that you can use it to fetch scenarios and steps inside.
+The decorated function takes a :ref:`feature-class` as parameter, so that you can use it to fetch scenarios and steps inside.